patilankita79/Ionic3-WeatherApp/README.md

-# WeatherApp
+# WeatherApp - Hybrid Mobile Application
-Weather application developed using Ionic 3 and Angular 4
+Weather application developed using Ionic 3 and Angular 4 with the use of wnderground API to fetch weather information.
 <hr>
 WeatherApp is a hybrid mobile application developed in Ionic 3 framework.
 It uses wunderground API to report the weather of cities in US.
 Ionic storage is also implemented to store the location information in ionic.<br/>
 API requests are made over HTTP.
 Data feature returns JSON data.<br/>